Frequently Asked Questions

 What if I have extenuating financial circumstances?

-If you have extenuating financial circumstances such as sudden unemployment, larger household/dependent size, or any other special circumstances, we are happy to evaluate on a case by case basis.
+If you have extenuating financial circumstances such as sudden unemployment, larger household/dependent size, or any other special circumstances, we are happy to evaluate on a case-by-case basis.
 Additional documents may be required.

 Do you offer merit-based scholarships?